jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-generics.md

 Max of 6.6,8.8 and 7.7 is 8.8
 Max of pear, apple and orange is pear
 ```
-### 2.9 Multiple Bounds
+### 4.2 Multiple Bounds
 A type parameter can have multiple bounds.

-Syntax.
+For example, we can define a generic method with multiple bounds as follows.
+The T is a type parameter passed to the generic method and should be subtype of Number class and must implements Comparable interface.
+In case a class is passed as bound, it should be passed first before interface otherwise compile time error will occur.
 ```java
 public static <T extends Number & Comparable<T>> T maximum(T x, T y, T z)
 ```
-* `maximum` − maximum is a generic method.
 * `T` − The generic type parameter passed to generic method.
 It can take any Object.

-The T is a type parameter passed to the generic class Box and should be subtype of Number class and must implements Comparable interface.
-In case a class is passed as bound, it should be passed first before interface otherwise compile time error will occur.
+* `maximum` − The name of the generic method.

 Example.
 ```java